 Then, we use the Index format to look up the “position” and return the corresponding value from Sheet 1

-Data1 and Data 2 is the lookup range I named from Sheet1.
-It is because we are cross-referencing from two sheets.
-It’s easier to call up rather than typing the cells range.
+Data1 and Data 2 are the lookup ranges I named from Sheet1.
+This is because we are cross-referencing from two sheets.
+It’s easier to call up rather than typing the cell range.

-With this formula, it will look up the Country position (DATA2) returned from Match function, and return the corresponding value from GDP_per_capita (DATA1).
-After you type in the format, drag the plus sign on the right corner of the cell.
+With this formula, it will look up the Country position (DATA2) returned from the Match function, and return the corresponding value from GDP_per_capita (DATA1).
+After you type in the format, drag the plus sign to the right corner of the cell.

-Once we finish matching the values, we are able to visualize the data.
+Once we finish matching the values, we will be able to visualize the data.
 Tableau is easy to pick up.
-We can just drag the desired values to the dashboard.
+You can just drag the desired values to the dashboard.
 It looks like the following chart.

-There is a strong negative correlation between internet growth rate % and GDP per capita for a country.
-That could mean the faster the internet users increases, the lower the GDP per capita is.
-It makes sense as High-GDP countries are usually more developed with limited room to grow.
+There is a strong negative correlation between the internet growth rate % and GDP per capita for a country.
+That could mean the faster internet users increase, the lower the GDP per capita.
+It makes sense as high-GDP countries are usually more developed with limited room to grow.
 Whereas, lower-GDP countries have the full potential to increase internet infrastructure.
 Thus the overall internet growth rate increases faster than advanced nations.

-In conclusion: If you plan to pursue a career in data analysis. you’d better plan out the career path as each industry has a unique definition of the job title.
+In conclusion: If you plan to pursue a career in data analysis. you’d better plan out your career path as each industry has a unique definition of a job title.
 Next, honing the basic skills mentioned above.
-There are abundant free resources available online.
-In addition, web scraping can be a bright spot on your resume as it significantly increases the efficiency of data analysis as it saves you the time from data collection and data cleaning.
+There are an abundance of free resources available online.
+In addition, web scraping can be a bright spot on your resume as it significantly increases the efficiency of data analysis as it saves you time from data collection and data cleaning.